Find Affordable College Courses

 Education Levels of Consumer Economics Majors

-During the 2020-2021 academic year, 13 students earned their doctor's degree in consumer economics.
+During the most recent year for which data is available, 9 people earned their doctor's degree in consumer economics.
 This makes it the 207th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in consumer economics at each degree level.